 Borgarnes is the main town in the Snaefellsness Peninsula and has all the makings for a lunch break and a short walk around.
 The cafe at Settlement Center serves good food (a very elaborate vegetarian menu I must add) and it displays 2 exhibitions too.

 From here, one can move on to cover the north end of the peninsula, which brings you to the beautiful harborside town of Stykkisholmur.
 Its first brush with fame came with its appearance in the movie The Secret Life of Walter Mitty.
 Located by a fjord, one can take a cruise into the waters, spot some wildlife and birds and if you are lucky you can taste some fresh catch from the sea while on the cruise.
 Very close by is the Bjarnarhöfn Shark Museum which is essentially a shark curing farm.
 The friendly hosts will tell you about the local Greenland Shark whose meat is used to make the “Hakarl.”
-Vast lava fields will lead the way to the famous Kirkjufell next an oft-photographed mountain of Iceland.
+Vast lava fields will lead the way to the famous Kirkjufell next an oft-photographed mountain.
 Nearby, the sleepy neighboring town of Grundarfjordur is a surprising hub for whale watchers.

 The south of the peninsula brings you to the white sand Ytri Tunga beach where seals are often spotted.
 The beach is picturesque with the Snaefellsness Glacier as the background.
 The small town of Budir will fall next on your way where the Black church is an often photographed spectacle with the mountains in the background frequently covered by clouds.
 Driving ahead will bring you to the fishing village of Arnarstapi.
 It now houses a few homes and a visitor center and a quaint pier for boats.
 In addition, one can hike from here to the next village of Hellnar along the coastline, and that promises to be a fun 30 minutes.
 A few kilomoters along the coast, the black sand beach of Djupalonssandur is equally beautiful and dangerous as its south coast brother, the Reyjnisfjara.
 The shores reward you with black sand and smooth black pebbles.